 An alternative to the forwarders approach for locating a mobile object is to use a location server.
 Such a server keeps track of the location of mobile objects in a database.
 Servers like this are widely used in the Internet.
-For instance, the Domain Name Server [20] uses a hierarchically organized servers to associate location (IP address) to symbolic name.
+For instance, the Domain Name Server [12] uses a hierarchically organized servers to associate location (IP address) to symbolic name.
 For sake of simplicity, we will consider here a single centralized server, although many different schemes can be conceived to improve speed and reliability.
 We will also assume that each object (source or mobile agent) knows the location of this server.

 The idea behind location server is simple: each time a mobile object migrates, it informs the server of its new location.
 Whenever the source wants to reach the mobile, it sends a message to the last known location of the mobile; if this communication fails, then the source sends a location request to the server.
-This solution is often referred to as a lazy solution since the references to a mobile object are only updated when needed.
 We now give a careful description of the protocol used by the source and the mobile object to communicate with the server: